20 Free & Fantastic Things to Do in the Greater Boston Area

 Giacomo’s – Best Italian food I’ve ever tasted!

 Tip: Visit on a weekday for less crowds.
+A long line often begins to form shortly after opening!

 13. Self Guided tours of Plymouth